Venture Partners, Entrepreneurs-in-Residence, and Atlas Advisors

 Geoff is CEO of Generation Bio.
 He formerly served as President and Chief Executive Officer of Swedish Orphan Biovitrum AB (Sobi) from 2011 - 2017.
 Prior to Sobi Geoff held a variety of senior roles at Genzyme Corporation, including President of Genzyme Europe and SVP and GM of the global Lysosomal Storage Diseases business.
 Geoff has a B.Sc. in Biology and a B.A. in Philosophy from University of North Carolina at Chapel Hill, graduating summa cum laude in both.
 He obtained an M.D. at Harvard Medical School and completed his residency training in Internal Medicine and Pediatrics at Massachusetts General Hospital and Boston Children's Hospital.

-Entrepreneur-in-Residence; Chief Executive Officer, HotSpot Therapeutics
+Atlas Advisor; Chief Executive Officer, HotSpot Therapeutics

 Jonathan is Co-Founder and CEO of HotSpot Therapeutics.
 Prior to HotSpot, Jonathan served as Chief Business Officer at Nimbus Therapeutics where he helped to establish the company's drug discovery platform and progressed multiple programs through a series of transactions and collaborations.
-This culminated in program acquisitions by Gilead, Shire, and Monsanto.
+This culminated in transactions with Gilead, Shire, and Monsanto.
 Previously, Jonathan was Vice President, Business Development at Concert Pharmaceuticals where he was instrumental in securing a $1B multi-product transaction with GSK.
 Jonathan trained as a chemist with Jack Baldwin at Oxford University, KC Nicolaou at The Scripps Research Institute, and Paul Nurse at Cancer Research UK.

-Atlas Advisor; Chief Executive Officer, Nimbus Therapeutics
+Atlas Advisor; Executive Chairman, Disc Therapeutics; Former Chief Executive Officer, Nimbus Therapeutics

 Atlas Advisor; Chief Scientific Officer, Surface Oncology